clickatanushka/clickAtAnushka/README.md

 I’m a **Computer Science undergraduate** who enjoys learning by building things, breaking them, and figuring out how to make them better.

-Currently:
+Most days, I’m:
 - practicing **Data Structures & Algorithms in C++**
 - writing small scripts and projects in **Python**
 - working in a **Linux (Arch Linux)** environment
-- exploring tools that help turn data and ideas into insights
+- exploring tools that help turn data into insights

-I don’t aim for perfection — I aim for progress.
+I value consistency over perfection and I’m
-**Always open to positive criticism and feedback.**
+**always open to positive criticism and feedback.**

 ---